Fiduciary Liability Insurance protects your business from claims of benefits plan mismanagement.

 - Affordable coverage.
 The cost of Fiduciary Liability Insurance can vary depending on your company’s size and assets, but it is generally quite affordable.
 Most plans range anywhere from $500 to $2,500 per year.

 - Coverage beyond fidelity bonds.
-Fidelity bonds are required by law and are a means of protecting plans against losses related to acts of fraud or theft.
+Under ERISA, fidelity bonds are required and are a means of protecting plans against losses related to acts of fraud or theft.
 However, these bonds only protect employee benefits and not fiduciary liability.
 They also do not provide coverage for legal defense costs.

 - Specialty protection not found in similar policies.
 Although many organizations may carry directors and officers (D&O) liability or employee benefits liability (EBL), these policies do not provide protection for fiduciary claims.
 Complex ERISA violations will not be covered under EBL.